perlwasm/talk-perlcic-2020/index.md

   return $greeting;
 }

-1;
 ```

 Note:
 We aren't done yet though in Perl

+1. This little incantation creates a perl string from a cstring, which we will need later.
-1. We have to allocate space for the input string in the WebAssembly memory region
+2. We have to allocate space for the input string in the WebAssembly memory region
-2. Copy our Perl string into WebAssembly memory
+3. Copy our Perl string into WebAssembly memory
-3. Call the greet function
+4. Call the WebAssembly greet function
-4. Convert the return value back into a Perl string
+5. Convert the return value back into a Perl string
-5. Free the input and output strings in WebAssembly memory
+6. Free the input and output strings in WebAssembly memory
-6. And finally return the greeting.
-After dealing with numbers, the complexity with working with strings makes me want to cry.
+7. And finally return the greeting.

 ---